shockforestgroup/sfg-new-website/content/pages/announcement.md

 Participation in the workshops is **free of charge.** The workshops are **limited to 15 participants.
 Application deadline is October 27 at 8PM CET**.

+A more detailed description of the workshops will follow soon.

 [](https://forms.gle/opdo1gb72DsssYDE7)[Apply here](https://forms.gle/RwrVanRAWN5w8vZB7).